 Sunday October 1, 2006 Day 2

 The morning was rather windy and I made my mind to stay here for another day.
-I spent most of the morning tidying up and making minor repairs such as fixing a loose connection to the head pump, shortening the dinghy sling, etc. There is a small amount of liquid under the engine.
-After checking it, it turned out that it is not water but Diesel fuel.
-It seems that after bleeding the engine I did not tighten enough the bleeding cap on the primary filter.
-After fixing this, I removed the oil.
+I spent most of the morning tidying up and making minor repairs such as fixing a loose connection to the head pump, shortening the dinghy sling, etc. There was a small amount of liquid under the engine.
+After checking it, it turned out that it was not water but Diesel fuel.
+It seemed that after bleeding the engine I did not tighten enough the bleeding cap on the primary filter.
+After fixing this, I removed the fuel.

 In the afternoon the wind was 24-28 knots from the N. I had an ouzo aboard Yves.